gayeongpark/gayeongpark.github.io/_posts/2024-06-23-Building-Port-Scanner.md

 It is to have an experiment of creating a simple malware.
 Ransomware is to encrypt the every data that is not necessary to boot the machine up.

-In order to avoid letting those malicious actors, the first and most important thing I can do is to have great network policies.
-And I have to follow proper server protocol
+In order to avoid letting those malicious actors, the first and most important thing I can do is to have great network policies and follow proper server protocols.